 Have you heard these terms before?
-Maybe you’ve already identified yourself as one or the other.
-If you don’t know what plotting or pantsing is, that’s okay.
+Maybe you’ve already identified yourself as a pantser or a plotter.
+If you don’t know what plotting or pantsing is, or if you haven’t heard of plot structure at all, that’s okay.
 Read on and you’ll catch up.

 However, there are pros and cons to each one.
 Let’s take a look.

 Pros: Plotters, having planned out their novel ahead of time, know what’s going to happen before they write it.
 This makes it easier to bust writer’s block.
 It’s harder to get stuck when you know what’s going to happen next.
 Plotters also tend to get their novels written faster, or at least more smoothly.

 Cons: Plotters are confined to their plans, meaning if they do get stuck or want to change something, they often have to redo their whole outline.
 And I can tell you from experience, redoing an entire outline is not fun.

 If you’re a plotter, then you’re in luck.
 We have several great resources for you.
 Learn more about plotting your best story here:

 - A Writer’s Cheatsheet to Plot and Structure

 - What Is Plot?
 The 5 Elements of Plot and How to Use Them

 - Freytag’s Pyramid: Definition, Examples, and How to Use This Dramatic Structure In Your Writing